 Although most animation companies have a portfolio with potential ideas, a lot of clients will have their own vision.
 Communication will be important during this phase as any misunderstanding can force a production company to scrape the whole video and start again.

-Needless to say, this can be costly both for client and service provider.
+Needless to say, this can be costly both for the client and service provider.

 If a script is being used as a message, explainer video storyboards are used to bring that message to life.

-As the name implies, storyboard shows individual slides while using script to describe an action happening within them.
+As the name implies, a storyboard shows individual slides while using the script to describe an action happening within them.